 It is not known, if the P-11 program name was still used, when these satellites were launched.

 These subsatellites were deployed from racks mounted on the KH-9 Hexagon reconnaissance satellites.
-They used a solid-fuel kick-motor to maneuver themselves into their operational orbits after deployment.
+They used two solid-fuel kick-motors to maneuver themselves into their operational orbits after deployment.

 The satellites contained each one or two focused payloads and might have differed in design.

 These satellites proved to be very long lived.
 The last two, launched in 1982 and 1984 were reportedly not deactivated until 2004.